lukaskupczyk/react-hook-theme/README.md

 ### Hooks

-Use the provide `useTheme` hook to access or update the current theme
+Use the provided `useTheme` hook to access or update the current theme

 ```typescript
 /*